MhatreNikhil36/Fitness-Tracker/README.md

 1. Build the Docker Image:
    ```
-   docker build -t fitness-tracker-frontend .
+   docker compose build --no-cache
    ```
 2. Run the Docker Container:
    ```
-   docker run -p 4000:80 --name Fitnessapp fitness-tracker-frontend
+   docker compose up
    ```
-   The project will now be accessible at: http://localhost:4000
+   The project will now be accessible at: http://localhost:3000

 ## Troubleshooting & Common Errors